konradgadecki/family-budget/README.md

  ## Quick start

 The startup application consists of three parts: frontend, backend, and database.
-Users can create their own accounts and log in to the app using one of the following accounts: marek@gmail.com or karol@gmail.com.
+Users can create their own accounts and log in to the app using one of the following accounts:

+`marek@gmail.com/password`
+`karol@gmail.com/password`

 #### Prerequisites